That Laptop-Bricking USB Stick Just Got Even More Dangerous

 Re: (Score:2)

+But when they open it up and find out what you've done they'll give you a backdoor dental exam.

-Can't speak for the new one (Score:4, Informative)
+Can't speak for the new one (Score:5, Informative)

 but the old one has tons of youtube videos of killing shit and as someone who works K-12 this kind of thing has managers pissing their pants in fear of kids with them.